Vatsalls/testing-site/README.md

-# RankForge - SEO Publishing Platform
+# Testing - SEO Publishing Platform

 A modern SEO publishing platform with backlink management, built with React and Supabase.